 - An opportunity for parents, teachers, and administrators to collaborate

 A couple of weeks later, Clara and I were playing with her two dolls.
 I asked her again what the dolls names were, and she answered, “Blackey and Whitey.”
 We talked about the skin on the dolls.
 We compared their hair, their eyes, their noses, their fingers and their toes.
 We had a tea party where the “dolls” shared their favorite movies, their favorite toys, and their favorite song.
 Based on their favorite movie, the dolls were renamed “Simba and Nala.”
 After Clara started putting her dolls to bed, I stood back and breathed deeply.
 I said my thank you’s for the grace of children, for the opportunity our family has for learning, and the careful, thoughtful, and loving care she gets at school.

 Renata Sledge is a licensed clinical social worker at a dialysis center in Illinois where she focuses on helping patients and their families adjust to the life changes that come with dialysis.
 As a social worker, Renata has also worked with children diagnosed with severe mental illness and exposed to trauma and abuse.
 As a music therapist, Renata worked with children who were hospitalized with a variety of illnesses and conditions.
 She has also worked with adult cancer patients and families affected by cancer.

 Renata’s most important role is being a mother to Clara, who was born in May, 2010.
 Renata and her husband are thankful every day for the honor and gift of being Clara’s parents.
-Renata is hopeful that sharing her family’s experiences and Clara’s experiences with early childhood education will be helpful to teachers and parents.This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+Renata is hopeful that sharing her family’s experiences and Clara’s experiences with early childhood education will be helpful to teachers and parents.This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!